 As of June 30, 2020, there were two court orders involving 40 Main LLC and California Renters Legal Advocacy and Education Fund.
-One court order imposed a damage award to the Petitioners, which the City made the payment of \$490,001 on September 10, 2020, as an appeal fee required to pay for the duration of the City's appeal in lieu of posting an appeal bond.
+One court order imposed a damage award to the Petitioners of \$490,001, which the City made the payment on September 10, 2020.
 The second court order awarded the Petitioners' attorneys' fees in the amount of \$554,436.90, which the City made the payment on January 5, 2021.

-The City is presently involved in certain matters of litigation that have arisen in the normal course of conducing City business.
-City management believes, based upon consultation with the City Attorney, that these cases in the aggregate, although they could potentially result in a material adverse financial impact on the City, a reasonable estimate of the outcome and impacts could not be made at the financial statement issuance date.
+The City is presently involved in certain matters of litigation that have arisen in the normal course of conducting City business.
+City management believes, based upon consultation with the City Attorney, that these cases, in the aggregate, are not expected to result in a material adverse financial impact on the City.
+Additionally, City management believes that the City's insurance programs are reasonably sufficient to cover any potential losses should an unfavorable outcome materialize.